pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 We give security evaluation for pairing-friendly curves based on the evaluating method presented in {{security_pfc}}.
 We also introduce secure parameters of pairing-friendly curves for each security level.
 The parameters introduced here are chosen with the consideration of security, efficiency and global acceptance.

-For security, we introduce 100 bits, 128 bits and 256 bits of security.
+For security, we introduce 100 bits, 128 bits, 192 bits and 256 bits of security.
-We note that 100 bits of security is no longer secure and recommend 128 bits and 256 bits of security for secure applications.
+We note that 100 bits of security is no longer secure and recommend 128 bits, 192 bits and 256 bits of security for secure applications.
 We follow TLS 1.3 {{RFC8446}} which specifies the cipher suites with 128 bits and 256 bits of security as mandatory-to-implement for the choice of the security level.

 Implementers of the applications have to choose the parameters with appropriate security level according to the security requirements of the applications.